2019-20 Student Health Insurance Make Sure Your Health Is Covered

 Students who do not meet the above criteria are not eligible for the secondary accident insurance coverage.

-Information on this coverage is available in the Athletic Training Office located on the first floor of the Student Center.
+Information on the accident insurance coverage is available in the Athletic Training Office located on the first floor of the Student Center.
+Questions regarding eligibility for this coverage should be directed to the Office of Student Affairs.